gmendozah/ucb-intro-data-science/README.md

 # Intro to Data Science
-Notes taken during Master's degree from UCB "San Pablo".
+Notes taken during the Master's degree at UCB "San Pablo".